Kayaking with Orcas on the Whale Superhighway

 The wood-fired hot tub.

-Huddled and listening to the marine activity around us.
+We huddled and listened to the marine activity around us.

 Kayaking around Swanson Island.